nithinsivaku/Web-Crawler/README.md

 -  cd to the directory where crawler.py is located
 ## Requirements - Python3

-  - If you have python2, upgrade to python3 or install python3 and
+  - If you use python2, upgrade to python3 or install python3 and
     execute all the python commands by python3 instead of python.

 ## Dependencies